 Sure, you could look up the weather on your phone or turn on the weather channel, but this information won’t be as thorough or as localized as a weather station.
 What’s more a lot of these devices do more than just tell the time and weather.
 They can also act as alarm clocks and report even more useful information, making them advanced smart home gadgets in their own right.

 Sounds cool, right?
-These are the best weather station observers to get right now.
+They are (and they make great gifts — hint, hint).
+Check out our picks for the best weather station observers to get right now.

 1. La Crosse Wireless Technology Forecast Station